 As futures are traded on an exchange, a clearinghouse involved guarantees the performance of a transaction, which is not available for forward trading.
 This means that a forward contract will be much more susceptible to credit risk and may default a transaction.
 The probability of default for a futures contract is almost never.
 This is why forward contract prices often include a premium charge for the extra credit risk.

-Forward contracts can be very popular with investors as they are unregulated by the government or Financial Conduct Authority (FCA), which means that they can be customised throughout the trade duration in order to meet buyer and seller’s specific needs.
+Forward contracts can be very popular with investors as they can be customised throughout the trade duration in order to meet buyer and seller’s specific needs.
 They also provide privacy and security for both the buyer and seller in their contractual agreement.

 The binding nature of a forward contract can be seen as both an advantage and a disadvantage.
 On the one hand, the agreement to buy and sell at specific prices ensures that there is less risk due to market volatility, in the case that your asset value decreases throughout the contract period.
 However, some traders prefer to take advantage of these price fluctuations in the hope that their asset will increase in value.
 It may be more beneficial for these types of traders to look into a more flexible hedging strategy such as futures trading.